electric-eloquence/feplet-vs-patternlab-php/README.md

 Mustache functionality, and is the sole source of inspiration for Feplet.

 The templates to be compiled and rendered are in the `source` directory under each respective application.
-The directories are identical.
+These directories are identical.
 They each contain 270 template files, and 77 JSON data files.

 Building the Pattern Lab UI doesn't consume much time or resources in these